This park offers 25 vehicle-accessible campsites nestled between the Okanagan River and the steep foothills of Mt. McLellan.

 There are two pit toilets beside the service area and two flush toilets closer to the park entrance beside site 2.

-There is an interpretive sign developed by the Okanagan Nation Fisheries Commission with information on the fishery, both past and present, in the Okanagan River.
+There is an interpretive sign developed by the Okanagan Nation Fisheries Commission, with information on the fishery in the Okanagan River.
 It is located beside the campground.
 Anyone fishing or angling in British Columbia must have an appropriate licence.

 This park offers excellent birdwatching opportunities.

-Pets/domestic animals must be on a leash at all times and are not allowed in beach areas or park buildings.
+Pets and domestic animals must be on a leash at all times and are not allowed in beach areas or park buildings.
 You are responsible for their behaviour and must dispose of their excrement.
-Backcountry areas are not suitable for dogs or other pets due to wildlife issues and the potential for problems with bears.
+Backcountry areas are not suitable for dogs or other pets due to the potential for problems with bears and other wildlife.

 Bicycles must keep to roadways.
 Bicycle helmets are mandatory in British Columbia.

-Please note that bicycles with electric assist motors (e-bikes) are not allowed on the trails within sx̌ʷəx̌ʷnitkʷ Provincial Park.
+Please note that bicycles with electric assist motors (e-bikes) are not allowed on the trails within sx̌ʷəx̌ʷnitkʷ Park.
 E-bikes are restricted to park roads and areas where motorized use is permitted.
 The only exception to this policy will be for authorized and identified trail maintenance bikes conducting work on behalf of BC Parks.